What is Folic Acid?

 For women wishing to start a family or have additional children, it is widely recommended that they supplement their daily diets with extra vitamins and minerals that have been shown to be beneficial to fetal development.
 Folic acid is perhaps the most highly recommended supplement for women both before and during the first several weeks of pregnancy, as research has shown it supports fetal development.

 Folate, the form of folic acid found naturally in foods, is readily available in much of the food you’re likely already placing into your shopping cart.
-Vegetables (especially the dark green leafy kind), fruits, nuts, beans, dairy products, beef, pork, poultry, eggs, seafood and grains are all natural sources of folate.
+Vegetables (especially dark leafy greens), fruits, nuts, beans, dairy products, beef, pork, poultry, eggs, seafood and grains are all natural sources of folate.
 Here’s a longer list of specific items to add to your next grocery list.

 - Fortified breakfast cereal: approx. 100 mcg